Snowstorm, deep freeze leaves four dead in U.S. South

 “I know you need cigarettes, beer and wine to get you through having your kids at home.
 Can you just do without for a day?
 Stay home,” the office said on its Facebook page.

-Wednesday’s storm is not the first to bring a blast of frosty weather to the Deep South this winter.
-Earlier this month, Tallahassee on Florida’s Panhandle and Savannah on the Georgia coast are among the cities that experienced significant snowfalls.
-Record low temperatures have occurred in many places in the eastern half of the country.
+Wednesday’s storm is not the first this winter to bring a blast of frosty weather to the South, where parts of Florida and the Louisiana coast saw their first measurable snowfall in decades.

 The governors of Georgia, North Carolina and Louisiana declared states of emergency because of severe winter weather conditions, which caused multiple car accidents during rush hour.